 For other women, this cancer may never go away completely.
-They may get regular treatments with chemotherapy, radiation therapy, or other therapies to try to help keep the cancer in check.
-Learning to live with cancer that does not go away can be difficult and very stressful.
+They may get regular treatments with chemotherapy, radiation, or other therapies to try to help keep the cancer in check.
+Learning to live with cancer that doesn't go away can be difficult and very stressful.

-Endometrial cancer is most likely to come back within the first few years after treatment, so an important part of your treatment plan is a specific schedule of follow-up visits after treatment is finished.
-How often you need to be seen depends mostly on what stage your cancer was.
+Endometrial cancer is most likely to come back within the first few years after treatment, so an important part of your treatment plan is a specific schedule of follow-up visits after treatment ends.
+How often you need to be seen depends mostly on what stage and grade the cancer was.

 During each follow-up visit, the doctor will do a pelvic exam (using a speculum) and check for any enlarged lymph nodes in the groin area.
-A Pap test may also be done to look for cancer cells in the upper part of the vagina, near the area where the uterus used to be, but it is no longer recommended as a matter of routine due to the low chance of detecting a recurrence.
+A Pap test may also be done to look for cancer cells in the upper part of the vagina, near the area where the uterus used to be.
+But this is no longer recommended as part of routine follow-up due to the low chance of detecting a recurrence.
 Sometimes a CA 125 blood test is done as a part of follow-up, but this is also not needed in all patients.
 The doctor will also ask about any symptoms that might point to cancer recurrence or side effects of treatment.
-Most endometrial cancer recurrences are found because of symptoms, so it’s very important that you tell your doctor exactly how you are feeling.
+Most endometrial cancer recurrences are found because of symptoms, so it’s very important that you tell your doctor exactly how you're feeling.

-If your symptoms or the physical exam results suggest the cancer may have come back, imaging tests (such as CT scans or ultrasound studies), a CA 125 blood test, and/or biopsies may be done.
-Studies of many women with endometrial cancer show that if no symptoms or physical exam abnormalities are present, routine blood tests and imaging tests are not needed.
+If symptoms or the physical exam suggests the cancer might have come back, imaging tests (such as CT scans or ultrasounds), a CA 125 blood test, and/or biopsies may be done.
+Studies of many women with endometrial cancer show that if no symptoms or physical exam changes are present, routine blood tests and imaging tests aren't needed.

 Talk with your doctor about developing a survivorship care plan for you.
 This plan might include: